• Home

 0

-A few weeks ago, a doctored video of House Speaker Nancy Pelosi spoke with the falsely slurred speech made waves in media and brought about congressional research.
+A few weeks ago, a doctored video of House Speaker Nancy Pelosi speaking with a falsely slurred speech made waves in the media and brought about congressional research.
 It became a high-profile instance of a “deepfake,” which students Danielle Citron and Robert Chesney have defined as “hyper-practical digital falsification of pics, video, and audio.”
 Deepfakes have also come for Mark Zuckerberg, with a broadly shared video wherein he paradoxically seems to comment on the risks of deep fakes, and Kim Kardashian West, in a video that similarly portrays her speaking about virtual manipulation.

 Summary show